PhangsTeam/sfng-docs/database_spec.md

 1. Data should be calibrated to the common standard of closest to sky units as possible without requiring assumptions (e.g., source beam coupling).
 2. FITS files are strongly preferred.
 3. For images and data cubes, minimum valid WCS compliance that is readable in IDL via Astronomy library and in Python via astropy.
 Of note, Stokes axes should be handled carefully and not result in singular WCS matrices (I'm looking at you, PdBI).
 4. Specified units using the `BUNIT` keyword.
-Preference for MKS units as per FITS standard.
 5. Specified resolution using `BMAJ`, `BMIN` and `BPA`.
 Standard is to have `BMIN` and `BMAX` are in decimal degrees and `BPA` is in degrees east of north.
 6. For spectral line data, the rest frequency in units specified by `RESTFRQ` in units of Hz.
 7. Individual spectra should be grouped by galaxies and stored as FITS BINTABLES.

+Missing keywords that describe the data, especially `BUNIT`, `BMAJ`, `BMIN`, `BPA` which are common for radio data but less so for optical, can be specified at the beginning of the README file for all files in the directory.

 These files represent sky quantities and have *not* been processed for specific scientific outcomes (e.g., diffuse 24 micron emission correction).